 Bats are one potential nuisance species which are observed in most areas of America.
 Most species find dark, secluded areas to roost such as caves that make indoor areas such as attics and eaves incredibly attractive to them.
 Homeowners should contact pest management specialists to handle bat infestations because they are a protected species.

 Opossums are another creature that may be a nuisance to homeowners in winter.
 These marsupials can grow to over 40 inches in length and are generally found near swamps, in the woods, or in open fields where they inhabit abandoned burrows and trees.
 Opossums get into homes through the attic or garage and they may also construct nests under decks or porches.
 Homeowners are able to keep opossums out by stripping off the areas under their deck or porch and ensuring that there are no entrance points in their own garage, attic, or basement.
-Even armadillos can get up there, Armadillo Removal is a little different if they are in the attic.
+Even armadillos can get up there, Pigeon Control for Fort Lauderdale Fl is a little different if they are in the attic.

 Raccoons may also create problems during the winter as they are one of the most troublesome animals to handle.
 They are often attracted to a property by food or garbage and once indoors; they can cause extensive property damage and spread diseases such as rabies to people.
 Homeowners can stop attracting raccoons by keeping their garbage secure, but because of their difficult nature, a seasoned professional should be contacted to handle a raccoon infestation.